 A GRE Tutor's Review of Magoosh GRE Videos

-TL;DR: Big brand names like Magoosh aren't good, since their practice questions and tests are unrealistic.
+- Big brand names like Magoosh aren't your best option, since their practice questions and tests are unrealistic.

 Fun fact: Magoosh is literally always "on sale".
 Their prices haven't changed in several years - but they know that pretending the prices are a limited-time sale gives people an incentive to buy before fully researching their product.

 Ever heard of "the streetlight effect"?
 It's the psychologial tendency to look for something where it's easiest to search - named for a joke in which a drunk is searching for his lost keys under a streetlight, since it's easier for him to look there than in the surrounding darkness.